-3 In response to C.M.'s application for summary relief, the Pennsylvania State Police (PSP) denied that C.M. was entitled to relief and requested that this Court instead enter summary relief in favor of the PSP.
-However, that request is not properly before this Court, as the PSP filed no application for relief.
+Before this Court, in our original jurisdiction, is an application for summary relief by Respondent, the Pennsylvania State Police (PSP).
+Previously, Petitioner, C.M., filed a petition for review, and later an application for summary relief, seeking removal from Pennsylvania's sex offender registry maintained by the PSP and exclusion from any future registration requirement under the Sexual Offender Registration and Notification Act (SORNA II).1 In response to C.M.'s application for summary relief, the PSP denied that C.M. was entitled to relief and requested that this Court instead enter summary relief in favor of the PSP.
+However, that request was not properly before this Court, as the PSP had filed no application for relief.
 See Bradley v.
 Pa.
 Bd. of Prob. & Parole (Pa.
 Cmwlth., No. 132 M.D.
-2019, filed June 23, 2021), slip op. at 19 n.20, 2021 WL 2580602, at 24 n.20 (unreported) (despite petitioner's failure to present any claim on which he could recover, "[i]n the absence of an offender registry maintained by the Pennsylvania State Police (PSP) and exclusion from any future registration requirement under the Sexual Offender Registration and Notification Act (SORNA II).4 For the reasons discussed herein, C.M.'s application for summary relief is denied.
+2019, filed June 23, 2021), slip op. at 19 n.20, 2021 WL 2580602, at 24 n.20 (unreported) (despite petitioner's failure to present any claim on which he could recover, "[i]n the absence of an application for summary relief filed by [respondent], the Court is without a procedural vehicle through which to dismiss the original jurisdiction . . . action").
+After this Court denied C.M.'s application for summary relief, the PSP filed the application for summary relief that is presently before us.
+For the reasons discussed below, we grant the PSP's application for summary relief.